-Ever since the mechanics behind ad tech (and digital marketing in general) became effective enough to be considered a reliable source of revenue, there was an issue of shady people getting into it with malicious intent trying to make use of it the other way around.
+Ever since the mechanics behind ad tech (and digital marketing in general) became effective enough to be considered a reliable source of revenue, there was an issue of shady people getting into it with malicious intent and trying to make use of it the other way around.

 What is click fraud?

-Click fraud is a type of ad fraud that exploits the pay-per-click revenue model by accumulating the number of clicks on an ad content in a variety of ways in order to extort additional monetary benefits from advertisers.
+Click fraud is a type of ad fraud that exploits the pay-per-click revenue model by accumulating the number of clicks on ad content in a variety of ways in order to extort additional monetary benefits from advertisers.

 How click fraud works

 In a pay-per-click model, advertisers pay publishers for clicks on their ads.
-The cost-per-click ratio (the price of the click) depends on the overall performance of an ad's content on a particular ad space calculated through a click-through-rate.
+The cost-per-click ratio (the price of the click) depends on the overall performance of an ad's content on a particular ad space calculated through a click-through rate.

 Unlike conversions or other on-site actions, clicks are abstract signifiers of an action on a particular piece of content that happened and may or may not lead to further developments regarding conversions.
 Because of that, clicks are easy to simulate.